 4 Methods to Open Control Panel on Windows 11

-- Tap on the Start button or press the Windows key.
+Step 1.
+Tap on the “Start” button or press the Windows key.

 Method 2.
 Using a Run dialogue

-Another easy way to launch Control Panel on Windows 11 is to search for it using Run , this is how you do it:
+Another easy way to launch the Control Panel on Windows 11 is to search for it using Run.
+This is how you do it:

-- This will open the good old Control Panel for you.
+Step 2.
+Next, type “Control” in the box and hit the Enter button.
+This will open the Control Panel for you.

 Method 3.
 Using Command Prompt

-You can also use Command Prompt to access and use Control Panel.
-Follow the below steps:
+You can also use the Command Prompt to access the Control Panel.

 Method 4.
 Via Windows PowerShell.

-I often use Control Panel to open the Network and Sharing Center.
-Although Microsoft has worked a lot on their network-related settings app.
-If you think you are the only one using Control Panel, well you are not!
+I often use the control panel to open the network and sharing center.
+Although Microsoft has worked a lot on its network-related settings app.
+If you think you are the only one using the Control Panel, well, you are not!
 Good Luck!